California Motorcycle Accident Lawyers

 - Loss of companionship, care, and guidance.

-A survival claim, on the other hand, allows the estate to recover damages the person would have been entitled to if they had survived, such as:
+A survival claim, on the other hand, allows the estate to pursue damages the person would have been entitled to if they had survived, such as:

 - Medical expenses related to the final injury.